The Nanoplasmas team is:

 Dr. Angeliki Tserepi (F) received the B.Sc.
 Degree in Physics from the Univ. of Athens in 1985, and the M.Sc. and Ph.D. degrees from the OSU, USA, in 1990 and 1994, respectively.
 She is now Director of Research at NCSR-D. Her current interests include plasma-based surface engineering and its effect on wetting properties and biomolecule immobilization, the development of microfluidic devices and biomolecule microarrays.
 She has participated in 21 national and European projects (coordinator in 6 of them) and she is the author or co-author of 7 patents and 140 publications (with more than 3500 citations and h-index=37/34 google scholar / scopus).

-Dr. Kosmas Ellinas (M)received his BSc in Physics and his MSc in Microelectronics from the National Kapodistrian University of Athens, in collaboration with the National Center for Scientific Research “Demokritos”.
+Dr. Kosmas Ellinas (M) received his BSc in Physics and his MSc in Microelectronics from the National Kapodistrian University of Athens, in collaboration with the National Center for Scientific Research “Demokritos”.
 He became an expert in surface engineering, especially in designing and fabricating superhydrophobic/superoleophobic surfaces.
 Both my MSc and PhD thesis were dedicated in the design and the fabrication of such surfaces.
 His scientific activities are focused in surface modification of polymeric materials using micro and nanotechnology, and specifically polymer micro-nanotexturing using various technologies with focus on plasma micro-nanotexturing.
 The purpose is to control their wetting properties in order to create novel “smart” material surfaces with improved functionality (i.e. anti-adhesion, liquid separation, etc.).
-He is the author or co-author of 24 publications in refereed international journals and co-inventor in 1 patent application (h-index: 12).
+He is the author or co-author of more than 30 publications in refereed international journals and co-inventor in 2 patent applications (h-index: 14).

 Dr. Katerina Tsougeni (F) received herM.Sc. and Ph.D. degrees in Polymers Science and Applications from the Chemistry Department of the University of Athens, in 2005 and 2010 respectively.
 Her current research interests include design, fabrication and characterization of bioanalytical devices for enrichment and isolation of DNA of pathogen microorganisms in food samples, for chromatographic applications, as well as for micro-array technology applications.
 She is the author and co-author of 34 publications in refereed international journals and is co-inventor in 2 patent applications.